RockyRickaby/Tetris/README.md

 - Z rotates the piece 90° counterclockwise
 - Up and X rotate the piece 90° clockwise
 - G toggles the ghost piece on/off
-- Esc pauses the game
+- P pauses the game
+- ESC exits the game

 The State enum is completely unused and will be removed whenever I feel like it